Wireless Duress Alarm Systems: What to Know Before You Buy

 That distinction defines who this sub-type serves:

 The problem is every vendor calls their system "wireless."
 What varies is the architecture underneath.
-For a broader view of how wireless fits within the full duress alerting category, the healthcare duress alerting overview covers the complete landscape.
+The healthcare duress alerting overview covers the full category.

 How Do Wireless Duress Architectures Differ?

 Three wireless approaches dominate.
-Each transmits the alert differently, depends on different infrastructure, and fails in different ways.
+Each depends on different infrastructure and fails in different ways.

-Wi-Fi-dependent systems send the duress signal over your facility's existing Wi-Fi network.
-The dependency is your hospital's wireless coverage.
+Wi-Fi-dependent systems send the duress signal over your facility's existing Wi-Fi.
 In stairwells, basements, and older wings where Wi-Fi drops, the alert drops with it.

 Cellular-dependent systems bypass Wi-Fi and send the alert over a carrier's network.
-The dependency is carrier signal strength inside your building.
-Parking garages, stairwells, and basements are common dead zones for cellular signals in commercial buildings.
+Parking garages, stairwells, and basements are common dead zones for cellular signals inside commercial buildings.

 Independent Bluetooth mesh systems operate on their own network.
-Battery-powered beacons placed throughout the facility create a mesh that carries the alert without touching Wi-Fi, cellular service, or IT infrastructure.
-The dependency is the beacon network itself, which the system controls.
+Battery-powered beacons create a mesh that carries the alert without touching Wi-Fi, cellular service, or IT infrastructure.

-The pattern is clear.
 Wi-Fi and cellular systems trade wired connections for network dependencies that go silent in the same locations where staff face the highest risk.
-An independent mesh is the only version of "wireless" that eliminates the infrastructure dependency entirely.
-The architecture comparison covers all four major approaches, including RTLS-bundled systems.
+An independent mesh is the only version of "wireless" that actually eliminates the infrastructure dependency.
+If you searched for "wireless" because you wanted independence from your facility's network, make sure that's what you're actually getting.
+The architecture comparison covers all four major approaches.

 See how an independent wireless duress system works in practice